eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 The cross-device flow is implemented using the following steps:

-- The User visits the website of the Relying Party and indicates that they want to present some attributes from their Wallet Unit
+- The User visits the website of the Relying Party and indicates that they want to present some attributes from installed Wallet Units
 - The browser asks permission from the User to allow Digital Credentials API invocation from this particular website.
 ![Website authorization in cross device flow](img/cross-auth.png)
 - The Relying Party  indicates to the browser which attributes they want to request by